shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 4. Repeat the same steps for the **States** and **Countries** tables.

     Next, we need to merge these queries.
 The visual query editor comes with the option to use Power Query editor.
-Let's use this, since we are familiar with this.
+Let's use this since we are familiar with this.

 5. From the menu in Visual query editor, select the **Open in popup**